Take action and organise

 4. Send back the results

-Return the reply form with your HomeParliamentary decision and recommendations to Pulse of Europe.
+Return the reply form with your HomeParliamentary decisions and recommendations to Pulse of Europe.
 We will make a compilation of all the feedback and pass it on to the political decision makers who have committed to the project.
 They are waiting for your input and looking forward to get in touch!

 Pulse of Europe wants to use this method particularly to remedy the widening gap between representatives and those represented on a European Level.
 The European HomeParliaments aim to establish a connect between European citizens and politicians in Brussels.